 Discuss with diplomats and international experts the impact of “Brexit” on EU structure and US relations.

-Travel to Paris and Brussels to become acquainted with EU issues and structures and visit important international organizations such as the OECD or UNESCO.
+Travel to Paris and Brussels to become acquainted with EU issues and structures and visit important international organizations such as the Organisation for Economic Co-operation and Development.

 Critical Global Issue of Study